supervisely-ecosystem/interpolation-tracker-v1/README.md

 # Overview

-This tracker uses linear (pointwise) interpolation between figures on various frames to track points, polygons, and rectangles.
+This app is used to track the movement and position of objects within a video.
+This application uses linear (pointwise) interpolation to estimate the position of an object between two known data points in order to accurately track its movement over time.
+The Interpolation tracker works with points, rectangles and polygons (polygon has two interpolation algorithms to choose from).

 # How To Run